ritikamangla/QSalience/README.md

 - Training, validation, and testing sets: [train_val_test](./data/train_val_test)

 ### Installation and Usage
 - We provide a [quick colab running code](https://colab.research.google.com/drive/1MmZ_M7FOBcotf22j98Ov5ADsqCFaQEYz?usp=sharing) for the evaluation code.
+You can quickly use it with gpu.

 The codebase is actively under construction. 🚧🚧🚧